 4. Figure out where the locals buy their groceries

 Buying from a local store instead of an international one will save you tons of money and make you feel so much more at home.
 Products are usually much cheaper in stores for locals compared to those for foreigners.
-Explore the local cuisine and learn to cook it at home (especially if it’s renowned to be super healthy).
+Explore the local cuisine and learn to cook it at home (especially if the country is renowned to be super healthy).

 5. Get a reputable agent to source your accommodation

 It might cost a bit extra, but you will find a better place to live and save yourself a significant amount of the unnecessary stress that comes from living in a bad neighborhood or somewhere far away from your work place.
 Don’t jump right into buying the first home you see; be restrained and do your research before buying a house abroad.

 6. Get a mobile phone with a local number

 A mobile phone is essential: you can call anyone in times of need, especially when you’re moving to a new country where you don’t know if any unforeseen problems might happen.
 Plus, the sooner you have a local number, the easier it is for you to make new friends.
-With the technology today, you can download tons of free apps that allow you to call home (e.g., Facetime, Line, Skype, Tango, Viber).
+With today’s technology, you can download tons of free apps that allow you to call home (e.g., Facetime, Line, Skype, Tango, Viber).

 7. Go for a wander around your neighborhood